La Zowi

 Zoe Jeanneau Canto (born 10 April 1993), also known as La Zowi, is a Spanish Latin trap musician.

 Early life

 La Zowi was born in Paris, France and raised in Granada, Spain, and has lived in other European cities such as Marseille, Jaén, London, Barcelona and Madrid, where she currently resides.
-She is the daughter of artists (her mother is a feminist poet and her father, Patrice Jean Marcel Jeanneau, a flamenco guitarist known as El Yerbita).
-She grew up listening to Flamenco, which, according to her, "has been my environment and my way of life.
+Her mother is a feminist poet and her father, Patrice Jean Marcel Jeanneau, is a flamenco guitarist known as El Yerbita.
+She grew up listening to flamenco, which, according to her, "has been my environment and my way of life.
 Latin and African music have also become the basis of my references."